MattFlower/telescope-kubernetes/README.md

 # Requirements
 * Kubectl must be installed, it is used to fetch objects, apply, etc
-* jq must be installed
+* yq must be installed.  (apt install yq, brew install yq, or similar depending on your OS)

 # Installation
 1. Install [https://github.com/nvim-telescope/telescope.nvim](Telescope) first.